barchart/alerting-service-public/docs/content/appendices/data_structure_glossary.md

 ## Operator

-**An "operator" refers to mechanism for comparison.** For example, greater than, less than, and equals are operators.
+**An "operator" refers to a mechanism for comparison.** For example, greater than, less than, and equals are operators.
 Operator objects include an ```operand``` property.
 The operand is used to complete the right-hand side of an expression (e.g. "greater than $600").
-An operator is a component of a condition.
+An operator is a component of a [condition](#Condition).

-Here is an example — using the fewest fields necessary — to create an operator (for use with a condition):
+Here is an example — using the fewest fields necessary — to create an operator (for use as part of a [condition](#Condition)):

 ```json
 {